kadir014/nova-physics/docs/space.md

 # Simulating the space
 ### `void nv_Space_step(nv_Space *space, double dt, int iterations, int substeps)`
-This is the main functions that simulates the step.
+This is the main function that advances the simulation.
-- `double dt`: Time (in seconds) this step takes
+- `double dt`: Time (in seconds) one step takes.
 - `int iterations`: Impulse resolving iterations.
 Around 4-8 is good enough, 1 may give unaccurate results.
-- `int substeps`: How many sub steps.
-This can affect performance heavily.
-With many objects 1 sub step can result sinking.
+- `int substeps`: Sub steps count.
+This can affect performance heavily, with many objects only 1 sub step can cause sinking effect.